Metrojet Flight 9268: Passengers and crew

-Crash
+Accident

-Flight 9268 left Sharm El Sheikh airport at 05:50 EST (03:50 UTC) for Pulkovo Airport in Saint Petersburg, Russia, with 217 passengers and seven crew members on board.
+Flight 9268 left Sharm El Sheikh at 05:50 EGY (03:50 UTC) on 31 October 2015 for Pulkovo Airport in Saint Petersburg, Russia, with 217 passengers and 7 crew members on board.
 The aircraft failed to make contact with Cyprus Air Traffic Control 23 minutes later.

-The Islamic State's Sinai branch said in a statement the same day that it had brought down the airliner.
-Wassim Nasr, France 24's expert on jihadi movements, said that the IS group has never claimed an attack they did not commit.
 Russian media outlets claimed that the pilot reported technical problems and had requested a landing at the nearest airport before the A321 went missing.
 This claim was disputed by other sources, including the Egyptian authorities, and subsequent analysis of the flight recorder data confirmed that this was false.
 The Egyptian Civilian Aviation Ministry issued a statement that indicated the flight was at an altitude of 31,000 ft when it disappeared from radar screens after a steep descent of 5000 ft in one minute.
 Flightradar24 shows the aircraft climbing to 33,500 ft at 404 knot before suddenly descending to 28,375 ft at 62 knot approximately 50 km north east of Nekhel, after which its position was no longer tracked.
 A bomb exploded in the aircraft, causing uncontrolled decompression, and the aircraft disintegrated in mid-air.
-All 224 passengers and crew died.
+All 224 passengers and crew were killed.

-Reuters quoted an unnamed security officer as saying that the aircraft had been completely destroyed.
 Wreckage was scattered over 20 km2, with the forward section about 5 km from the tail, indicating that the aircraft had broken up during flight.
 Aerial images of the wreckage broadcast on RT indicated that the wings were intact until impact.
 The debris pattern, combined with an initial interpretation of the aircraft's abrupt changes in altitude and airspeed, reinforced the presumption that the aircraft's tail separated during flight and fell separately.

 Response

-Egyptian authorities reached the wreckage within hours.
+Egyptian authorities reached the wreckage site within hours.
 Fifty ambulances were sent to the crash site near Housna, 300 km from Sharm El Sheikh.
 Unnamed Egyptian officials reported that the aircraft "split in two" and most bodies were found strapped to their seats.
 Initial reports indicated that voices of trapped passengers could be heard in a section of the crashed aircraft.
-At least 100 bodies were initially found, including at least five children.
+The Egyptian search and rescue team had found 163 bodies by 1 November.
+As the search area widened, the Egyptian team found the body of a child about 8 km from the wreckage, indicating that the aircraft had broken up in mid-air, confirmed by Russian investigator Viktor Sorochenko.